Canterbury Village of Lake Orion, Michigan

 Of note is an entire building dedicated to Department 56 village displays.
 It could take you hours to browse the detail of each and every one, from The Original Snow Village to Halloween themes.
 This Department 56 store doesn't simply set out its pieces on shelves.
 They're truly displayed.
 Styrofoam steps of ice and blue saran-wrap rivers and picket-fence bridges run through the tiny towns, which are alive with battery power.

 Head down the cobblestone paths to the back of Canterbury Village is the row of quaint, original-to-the-site cottages at the back, all hosting unique stores and services.
 While this may be the most frequently changing aspect of the village, many interesting and fun businesses have come and gone and continue to occupy the spaces.

-For example, sister shops Celtic Connection and Highland Fling have been open to customers since 1999, only closing their doors recently in 2016.
-As the names might suggest, you'll find all things Irish and Scottish in here.
-The product ranges from jewelry and books and dishware to music and knit sweaters.
-Perhaps their biggest claim to 'fame', however, is that they specialize in kilt rentals.
+For example, sister shops Celtic Connection and Highland Fling were open to customers since 1999, only closing their doors recently in 2016.
+As the names might suggest, you could find all things Irish and Scottish in here - including kilt rentals.

 Home decor and unique trinkets are a large part of what shoppers will find when browsing the Canterbury Village cottage shops.
 Stained glass and mosaic art have both featured at various times throughout the decades.
 At one point a tea store filled with china and lace sold Victorian style accessories for self and house.
 For years The Enchanted Cottage, which sponsored a village-wide fairy door hunt, was the place to go for lovers of fantasy and believers in magic.

-While the venue has never been known for selling traditional merchandise (think what you might buy at an average mall), that doesn't mean it's empty of more practical items: a used book store often ran a $1/book sale, antique shops have showcased vintage gowns while thrift stores offered more modern day clothing, and many made-in-Michigan businesses over the years have come to Canterbury Village and provided crochet hats, homemade soap, local jams, and more.
-And many of us still fondly remember the Canterbury Village toy store from when we were children!
+While the venue has never been known for selling traditional merchandise (think what you might buy at an average mall), that doesn't mean it's empty of more practical items: a used book store often ran a $1/book sale, antique shops have showcased vintage gowns while thrift stores offered more modern day clothing, and plenty of made-in-Michigan businesses over the years have come to Canterbury Village and provided crochet hats, homemade soap, local jams, and more.
+Many of us also still fondly remember the Canterbury Village toy store from when we were children!